-My word for 2018 is Lighter.
+My word for 2018 is lighter.
 Lighter mood, lighter stress, lighter finances, lighter stuff.
 To me, being lighter reminds me that I really do not have to carry so much.
 Less really can be more.
 I have a tendency to believe that if it needs to be picked up then by all means let me!
-If I am able, then I should- right??
+If I am able, then I should - right?
 But sometimes, that stuff we carry on our plate weighs us down and is not necessary.
 It can begin to affect the other things that surround us, most notably, the things that are running out of our cup, our blessings, our purpose, our joy.
 For me, it results in a distracted, stressed out, spread thin, and frazzled version of myself.
-Not Pretty.
+It's not pretty.
 At all.
 Just ask those humans that must live with me.

-We all feel the same day to day stress I am sure- we are all human.
+We all feel the same day to day stress I am sure.
+We are all human.
 However, my unraveling typically is all my fault and begins to feel more like a full blown implosion than just a bad day.
 My expectations become too high, my mind’s perfect ideal slowly becomes my desired reality, my hand raises to take on more.
-More, Bigger, Faster, Thinner, Prettier.
-I do this to myself.
+More, bigger, thinner, faster, prettier - I do this to myself.

 I make myself heavy with the things I choose to carry.